-OAreport translates policy to impact by helping libraries and funders:
+OA.Report translates policy to practice by helping libraries and funders:

-We discover your papers and data using open scholarly metadata, targeted text and data mining, and an institution’s internal data sources.
+We discover articles and data using open scholarly metadata, targeted text and data mining, and an institution’s internal data sources.

-We transparently analyse those papers against all the terms of your current policy, or custom criteria, to provide detailed statistics and key insights.
+We transparently analyse those articles against all the terms of the institution’s current policy, or custom criteria, to provide detailed statistics and key insights.

-We help you unlock individual papers as they’re published by making outreach a one-click process, and help build evidence for systemic changes.
+We help libraries and funders unlock individual articles as they’re published by making outreach a one-click process, and help build evidence for systemic changes.

 Tell us what institution you’re from.

 You use it to make articles more open.